Information Technology

 Commands

 Gets a new puzzle with the selected difficulty level.
-The current board is cleared, the shown solution is deleted.

 Show Candidates